From Art Direction to UI design: Why Building a Visually Game Identity Matters

-As a UX/UI designer in AAA game development, my role includes understanding and crafting interfaces that align with the game's narrative, mood, and art direction.
-The UI is the first things players will see so it need to set the tone for the rest of the game.
+As a UX/UI designer in AAA game development, our roles includes understanding and crafting interfaces that align with the game's themes, narrative and art direction.
+The UI is the first things players will see so it needs to set the tone for the rest of the game.

 Here are some examples of my favourites.